bolanxu/TA7642-Radio/README.md

 ![](img/radio.jpg)
 ![](img/TA7642_radio_sch.png)

 A very tiny pocket AM radio that runs from a single 1.5 V battery.
 It's a simple, low‑power receiver built around the TA7642 AM demodulator/amplifier IC with a small tuning coil and a coupling transistor to drive headphones.
 I designed this as a kit and created the PCB in 2021 (a 5th grade project) to learn about radios, basic electronics, and PCB design.
-More information in the `/docs` folder
+More information in the `/docs` folder (The docs were written by me as a 5th grader, don't expect the best english 😅).

 ## Features
 - Pocket‑sized AM radio